 As a child, we used to travel often.
 It was our one splurge in our family.
 We never drove fancy cars and we lived in a modest home, but my parents enjoyed taking us to different places.
 They generally preferred tropical locales, which was never really my thing, but when I was in 10th grade, we visited the Poconos in Pennsylvania for Christmas.
 It was such a nice vacation!
-The lake was frozen over, they had an indoor rollerskating rink, and there was a fun decorated sleigh for a photo opp (I *may* have a funny throwback photo below).
+The lake was frozen over, they had an indoor rollerskating rink, wooden houses ireland for lodging, and there was a fun decorated sleigh for a photo opp (I *may* have a funny throwback photo below).
 Inspired by my travels as a child, I put together this Rustic Cabin Holiday Brunch.

 Rustic Cabin Holiday Brunch decor

 I decided to create a brunch spread inspired by the cabin feel of my teenage memories.
 Brunch is kinda my favorite meal of the day.
 While I might have a small snack first thing in the morning, I usually eat my first meal around 10:30.
 On the weekends, I love to go out to brunch whenever possible.
 Here are ideas for creating a Rustic Cabin Holiday Brunch.

 For brunch, I like some sweet, some savory.
 This includes lots of fresh fruit, some type of pastry, and a refreshing beverage.
 And something with bacon.
 That’s just a requirement.
 Keeping with the rustic cabin holiday feel, I made sure to include wooden serving dishes, woodland critters, and bold plaids.
 This is a brunch to enjoy on your sofa, snuggling close to your loved ones.